In Zoho CRM, you can create deals by:

 - In the Deals Home page, select the required deal.

-In the Deal Details page, the competitor details, if any, are displayed.
+Deal Details page, the competitor details, if any, are displayed.

 - Click Competitor Name, Website, Strengths, or Weaknesses links to sort the display order of the records.